 |Platforms||WU / GC / N64 / PC|

-The Super Smash Bros. community got its first glimpse into a Hit Box style controller with the Smash Box, which has received mixed reviews.
+The Super Smash Bros. community got its first glimpse into an all-buttons controller with the Smash Box, which has received mixed reviews.
 Besides having buttons for directions instead of a joystick, it includes Sanwa parts, which up the performance.
 There are three profiles to be chosen from using a side toggle to simultaneously activate multiple layouts, and attached is designer software to freely map buttons.
 However, the design quality was not sufficient for a team called 20XX…

 Designed by Aziz “Hax$” Alyami, produced by Stephen “Streamlord” Kasmir, and programmed by Kyle “simple” McDowell, the B0XX is what they claim to be a controller that Super Smash Bros.
 Melee has needed since its inception.
 That is because they think that the GameCube controller is marred by ergonomic shortcomings.
 With twenty Sanwa buttons, the 20XX has developed a tournament legal concept that is accepted at prestigious Melee events from Genesis to The Big House.